-FAST administration will be communicating information regarding FAST Competition Clubs (i.e., Math Olympiad, Science Olympiad, etc.).
+ASP will oversee the FAST Competition Clubs (i.e., Math Olympiad, Science Olympiad, etc.).
 Most ASPire Enrichment Clubs are non-competitive, and are intended to discover and broaden the unique interests and talents of your child.
 Extended Care and tuition is separate from ASPire Enrichment Clubs and FAST Competition Clubs.
 If you have a child in ASPire Extended Care, you may register your child for clubs, and we will provide extended care following club activities.
 Conversely, if your child is not in ASPire Extended Care, you may register your child for clubs, and pick up your child from school immediately following dismissal from club activities.